upros/acme-integrations/draft-ietf-acme-integrations.md

 In all integrations, the client MUST send a CSR Attributes request to the EST or TEAP server prior to sending a certificate enrollment request.
 This enables the server to indicate to the client what attributes it expects the client to include in the subsequent CSR request.

 Servers MUST use this mechanism to tell the client what identifiers to include in CSR request.
 ACME {{RFC?8555}} allows the identifier to be included in either CSR Subject or Subject Alternative Name fields, however use of Subject Alternative name field is RECOMMENDED as per {{RFC?6125}}.
+The identifier must be a Domain Name in a Domain Namespace that the server has control over and can fulfill ACME challenges against.
+The leftmost part of the identifier MAY be a field that the client presented to the server in an IEEE 802.1AR IDevID [IDevID].

 Servers MAY use this field to instruct the client to include other attributes such as specific policy OIDs.
 Refer to EST {{RFC?7030}} section 1.6 for further details.